Home » Food Preservation » How Long Can You Keep Thawed Chicken In The Fridge?

 Allow approximately 24 hours for every 5 pounds of chicken to thaw fully.

-While other methods such as cold water thawing and microwave thawing are acceptable, they are not as safe as thawing in the refrigerator.
+While other methods, such as cold water thawing and microwave thawing, are acceptable, they are not as safe as thawing in the refrigerator.

-Cold water thawing requires constant monitoring and changing of water to maintain a safe temperature, while microwave thawing can cause uneven thawing and partially cook the chicken, which can increase the risk of foodborne illness.
+Cold water thawing requires constant monitoring and changing of water to maintain a safe temperature, while microwave thawing can cause uneven thawing and can partially cook the chicken, which can increase the risk of foodborne illness.

 How To Check If Chicken Is Fully Thawed?